Weaver Vale (UK Parliament constituency): Political history

 From the 1997 general election, the new seat was held by the Labour Party's Mike Hall, who had first entered Parliament in 1992 for Warrington South.
 Labour held the seat relatively easily in the succeeding two general elections.
-In February 2010 Hall announced that he was standing down at the 2010 election due to health reasons.
-Graham Evans (Conservative) gained the seat at the 2010 election on a swing of 8.15% with minor boundary changes mentioned likely affecting this swing.
+In February 2010 Hall announced that he was standing down at the 2010 election for health reasons.
+Graham Evans (Conservative) gained the seat at the 2010 election on a swing of 8.15% with minor boundary changes mentioned as likely affecting this swing.

-The present MP, Mike Amesbury, regained the seat for Labour at the 2017 general election and was returned with a reduced majority in 2019.
+Mike Amesbury regained the seat for Labour at the 2017 general election and was returned again, with a reduced majority, in 2019.

 Weaver Vale was one of seven seats won (held or gained) by a Labour candidate in 2017 from a total of 11 covering its county.
-Amesbury's 2017 win was one of 30 net gains of the Labour Party, three of which came from the county Cheshire.
+Amesbury's 2017 win was one of 30 net gains of the Labour Party, three of which came from the county of Cheshire.

-The seat has been considered relative to others a marginal seat since 2005 as its winner's majority has not exceeded 7.8% of the vote since the 17.4% majority won in 2005 and the seat has changed hands twice since that year.
+The seat was considered a marginal seat from 2010 onwards, as its winner's majority did not exceed 7.8% of the vote in any of the four elections held from then onwards, and it changed hands twice in that time.